 2. If hiring was delayed, let them know about your current professional activities and express your availability to interview later.

 3. Still no response?
-Asses your other options, keep researching the company, or find other individuals to connect with at the target company.
+Assess your other options, keep researching the company, or find other individuals to connect with at the target company.

 ★ Thea Kelley, a job search and interview coach based in the San Francisco Bay Area, recommends the following:

-Staying at top of mind after the interview
+Stay at top of mind after the interview.

 Interview processes can stretch out for many weeks (even months).
 You need to stay on the decision maker’s radar screen.
 If you’re the only candidate who keeps in touch, great – you’ll be seen as the one who really wants the job.
 So it can be effective to drop the hiring manager a note or a phone call (perhaps varying your method of approach) on a regular basis until the decision is made.